bluz71/bluz71.github.io/_posts/2018-03-15-bash-shell-tweaks-tips.md

     set completion-map-case on
     ```

+- Automatically append the `/` slash character to the end of symlinked
+    directories when completing.

+    ```sh
+    set mark-symlinked-directories on
+    ```

 - Enable incremental history navigation with the UP and DOWN arrow keys.
 This
     will use the already typed text as a required prefix when navigating
     through history.